hdantam/juicypika-app/README.md

 ### Deployment
 This app will likely not deploy for a few weeks until I have at least half of the pages I want to include running and going.
+I have restarted on this project multiple times but I finally feel like I have gotten a good enough start to keep me motivated on it.